haberdashPI/Sounds.jl/README.md

 1. `SampledSignals` does not include the various sound manipulation routines available in `Sounds`.
 This was the key motivation for the present package.
-   The differences in the design of the `Sound` object were motivated by making these manipulation routines easy to use.
+   The differences in the design of the `Sound` object were motivated by making these manipulation routines easy to use and implement.
-2. In `SampledSignals` automatic conversion is handled when with sinks and sources.
+2. In `SampledSignals` automatic conversion is handled when with I/O sinks and sources.
 In `Sounds`, I use the standard type promotion mechanism.
-3. As of the last update to `Sounds`, `SampledSignals` package uses some out of date packages and has deprecation warnings for Julia v0.6. `Sounds` uses some a more recent package for representing units and intervals of time.
+3. As of the last update to `Sounds`, `SampledSignals` package uses some out of date packages and has deprecation warnings for Julia v0.6. `Sounds` uses some more recent packages for representing units and intervals of time.
 4. `SampledSignals` has a more ambitious scope, and seeks to represent many kinds of signals in multiple domains, not just sounds in their time-amplitude representation.